AG-ESSER/HexTemplatesFCS/README.md

 <img src="man/figures/README-unnamed-chunk-21-1.png" width="100%" />

-There is a lot of fine tuning that we can do for the detectGates function.
+There is a lot of fine tuning that we can do to the detectGates function.
 The function is a simple visual aid and the starting hexagons are randomly seeded so we can feel free to try multiple times and with different arguments until we have a seed and configuration that we like.